 Why You Need Car Insurance

-When you buy a car, or any motor vehicle, there are a lot of associated costs that go with it.
+When you buy a car or any motor vehicle, there are a lot of associated costs that go with it.
 You need to tax your car, fill your car with fuel, pay for servicing, pay for repairs and also insure your car.
 You may think that’s an expense you can do without.

 You could say that you’re a safe driver and won’t have any crashes.
 Maybe you think that because your car is in the garage every night it won’t be stolen.
 You may even think that your car is an old banger so it’s not worth insuring and you’ll dispose of it should it get damaged.
-In any of these situations you could think that it’d be a good idea not to buy insurance and therefore save some money.
+In any of these situations, you could think that it’d be a good idea not to buy insurance and therefore save some money.
 You’d be completely wrong to think that.

 Don’t Break The Law

 It is an offence to drive a car in a public place or on public roads in the UK without having insurance.
 Under the Road Traffic Act 1988 you are required to be insured for your liabilities while driving a motor vehicle.
-This means that at the very least you need third party insurance to protect other drivers and their vehicles if they have a collision with you and you’re to blame.
+This means that at the very least you need third-party insurance to protect other drivers and their vehicles if they have a collision with you and you’re to blame.

-If you are found to be driving a car without car insurance the police can deal with you at the side of the road by giving you a £300 fine (this has recently increased from £200) and giving you 6 penalty points on your drivers license.
+If you are found to be driving a car without car insurance the police can deal with you at the side of the road by giving you a £300 fine (this has recently increased from £200) and giving you 6 penalty points on your driver’s license.
 If they decide not to deal with it immediately and send you to court then the court can impose a much heftier fine and up to 8 penalty points on your license (if you receive 12 points within a year you’ll usually lose your license).

 The police also have the power to seize your car and in some cases have it crushed.
 This is often used as a deterrent for others not to drive uninsured.
 So legally it’s a must to take out a car insurance policy, but what other reasons are there?